msinn/shmlgw/README.md

 ### mlgw_cmd
 **mlgw_cmd** has to be specified, if you set **mlgw_send** = *cmd* and define the item's datatype as *bool*.
 In conjunction with **mlgw_send**, the attribute **mlgw_cmd** specifies the command to send (e.g.: **mlgw_cmd** = *'DVD'*).

-The following commands are supported at the moment:
+The following commands are supported in conjunction with **mlgw_send** at the moment:

     Source selection:
       'Standby', 'Sleep', 'TV', 'Radio', 'DTV2', 'Aux_A', 'V.Mem'),